Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    A sample artifact submission screen (the artifact is of type "bug" here)

 `new screenshot machin`_ shows a sample submission screen from one of the |SYSPRODUCTNAME|
 hosted projects.
-Because of the SYS\_PRODUCT\_NAME Tracker high level of customizability no two submission screens look alike.
+Because of the |SYSPRODUCTNAME| Tracker high level of customizability no two submission screens look alike.
 Depending on the project more or less fields may appear on the tracker submission form and the name of artifact managed by the tracker may change as well.